Words of Wisdom

 2. Eat dinner.
 You spent all that time choosing the menu.
 Try everything.
 Tell the caterer to make you a special dinner plate with each of the dinner choices.
 You don't have to eat all of it, but you get to taste everything!

-3. Don't drink too much.
-You don't want to wake up the day after your wedding with a crappy hangover.
-No drugs, either!
-Drugs are bad.
+3. Don't drink toooo much.
+You want to rememebr every moment!
+Plus you don't want to wake up the day after your wedding with a horrible hangover.

 4. Talk to everyone.
-Typically during dinner you'll make your way around to each table thanking them for attending your big day.
+Typically once you're done with dinner you'll make your way around to each table thanking them for attending your big day.
 Don't spend the whole event just talking to a few people.
 That being said, make EXTRA time for the EXTRA special people in your lives.

 6. Find a balance between having the band / DJ play music you enjoy and also what your guests will enjoy.
 You can throw in a couple of quirky inside joke tunes, but that's it.
 Don't be afraid to Wobble or Electric Slide - there's a reason they're popular at weddings: They're silly and fun.
 They loosen people up.
 That said, it doesn't have to all be cheese.
 But a little is always good.

 7. Create a detailed schedule.
 Even if the MC doesn't stick to it, it is good to have something to go by.
 Nothing worse than a wedding that runs so behind that there's only 45 mins left for dancing.
 (Don't worry - Joel Lindsey is soooo organized it's just plain silly).

 8. Don't underestimate the power of uplights.
 They can be rented for cheap and transform an otherwise plain / dated room.
 I've seen weddings in gymnasiums that looked like the Oscars with the right uplighting.